Black Artist & Subject Films

 Mickey Mathis Photographer

-Mickey Mathis has been shooting all subjects for fifty years.
-In fact he says, "all subjects matter," He's always ready with his camera and it's by his side ready for the image around the next corner.
+Mickey Mathis has been shooting all subjects for 50 years.
+In fact he says, "all subjects matter," He's always ready with his camera by his side ready for the image around the next corner.
 He has created a wide variety of photographs in color as well as black and white.
-Mathis, a Kingston native who moved to New York City to work in the early 1970s and subsequently settled in Jersey City.
-Mathis has been inspired by all subjects for fifty years.
-In fact, he feels "all subjects matter."
-He is always prepared with a camera by his side ready for the image around the next corner.
-Mathis speaks about growing up in Kingston and the film includes dozens of his stunning images of people and places.
+Mathis, a Kingston native, moved to New York City to work in the early 1970s and subsequently settled in Jersey City.
+Mathis speaks about growing up in Kingston; the film includes dozens of his stunning images of people and places.
 After taking thousands of photographs, Mathis remains as enthusiastic as ever.

 Group 212: An Intermedia Arts Colony